quocthai9120/CSE490g1_FP_Zh-En-NMT/docs/index.md

-# Word/Character-level tokenizers in Chinese-English Neural Machine Translation
+# Word-level Tokenized Transformer-based Model in Chinese-English Neural Machine Translation

 ## Abstract:
 Machine Translation is one of the hot topic recently in NLP, especially during the era of neural models.
 In fact, with the rise of Transformer-based models to keep its top-rank performance, Transformer-based models are being used more and more in many language-related tasks.
 Within this field, we noticed that the Chinese language is different than the ones using Latin-based alphabet.
 In Chinese, character is a different concept other than letter or word.
 If anything, chinese characters are like bound morphemes.
 Chinese characters do not constitute an alphabet or a compact syllabary.
 Rather, the writing system is roughly logosyllabic; that is, a character generally represents one syllable of spoken Chinese and may be a word on its own or a part of a polysyllabic word.
 Understanding this issue, we want to investigate how a Transformer-based model would perfom when dealing with the Chinese-English neural machine translation task.